jakehanson/Portfolio/index.md

 ## Selected projects in data science, marketing, and web optimization

+Work in progress.
+Check back soon.

 ---

 ### Bill Date Optimization

 Using high-resolution customer data linked to bank accounts we train a machine learning model to predict the best time to bill.
+Test

 **Published**: Corporate Internal